-Travel report: Cycling tour along the Romantic Road
+Travel report: Cycle tour along the Romantic Road

 From our employees Damaris, Katharina & Tanja

-Rediscovering the beautiful corners of Germany was also on the agenda of many travelers in 2021.
-We set out to explore the oldest vacation route in Germany - the Romantic Road.
-Since the entire route is quite long, we start a little later and stop a little earlier.
-We cycle the stretch from Landsberg am Lech to Weikersheim.
+Discovering the beautiful corners of Germany was also on the agenda of many travelers in 2021.
+We also set off to explore Germany's oldest vacation route - the Romantic Road.
+However, as it is quite long, we start a little later and finish a little earlier.
+We "cycle" the stretch from Landsberg am Lech to Weikersheim.

-When we arrive it is raining cats and dogs, so we don't see too much of Landsberg.
+It's raining cats and dogs when we arrive, so we don't see much of Landsberg.
 But our hotel is very centrally located and gives us a warm welcome.
-The next morning it is still raining, but the weather service says it will stop by late morning.
-So we enjoy the excellent breakfast in peace and take our time.
-Our bikes come out of the dry bike garage and just in time for our start of the day it stops raining.
+It's still raining the next morning, but the weather service says it will stop by late morning.
+So we take our time and enjoy an excellent breakfast.
+Our bikes come out of the dry bike garage and it stops raining just in time for our start to the day.

 Show more Show less